×

 Christopher Allen

 Christopher Allen is the author of the flash fiction collection Other Household Toxins (Matter Press, 2018).
-His work has appeared widely and is forthcoming in The Best Small Fictions 2022 and Flash Fiction America (Norton) in February 2023.
-Allen has judged The Bath Flash Fiction Award, Micro Madness, the Cambridge Flash Fiction Award, and is the 2023 flash fiction judge for the Bridport Prize.
+His work has appeared in Flash Fiction America (Norton), The Best Small Fictions (twice), and over 100 literary journals and anthologies.
+Allen has judged The Bath Flash Fiction Award, Micro Madness, the Cambridge Flash Fiction Award, and the Bridport Prize.
 He has a BA in music business from Belmont University and an MA in English from Middle Tennessee State University.
 Allen is a nomad.

 • Coordinating Editor